When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.

 Saving Time With Less To Clean

 The same thing goes for shelves, closets, cupboards, and pantries.
-If the thought is constantly popping into your head about needing to clean them, it’s wearing on your happiness and energy while stealing your time – time you could be spent doing something else.
+If the thought is constantly popping into your head about needing to clean them, it’s wearing on your happiness and energy while stealing your time – time you could be spending doing something else.

 Invest In Quality

 This is actually my favorite way to save money.
-I love to invest in high quality things that will last long term.
+I love to invest in high-quality things that will last long term.

 I would rather invest in one good pair of shoes than 10 cheap pairs.
 I have a casual black shoe, a casual brown shoe, a fancy black shoe, a few summer sandals, three pairs of boots (winter, rain, and fashionable), and a pair of crocks I wear as house shoes.